mohdakrory/AI-Based-Medical-Diagnosis-System/README.md

 [Notebook](https://www.kaggle.com/code/mohamedeldakrory8/vinbigdata-cxr-ad-yolov5)

-***For more details about experiments on each service, method validation, and online testing please check the MDS.pdf file***
+***For more details about experiments on each service, method validation, and online testing please check the Documentation/MDS.pdf file***

 References
 --